ProfGarfield/profgarfield.github.io/lua_lessons/06_variableScopeAndSharingData.md

 ```lua
     civ.ui.text("The "..tribe.name.." have "..number.." "..activeUnit.type.name.." units.")
 ```
-This is a pretty standard message like we've seen before.
+This is pretty standard message code like we've seen before.

 Trying out this event gives: